 The College of St. Scholastica currently awards the following degrees: Bachelor of Arts (B.A.)
 Bachelor of Science (B.S.)
 Master of Arts (M.A.)
 Master of Business Administration (M.B.A.)
 Master of Education (M. Ed.)
 Master of Science (M.S.)
 Doctor of Nursing Practice (D.N.P.)
 Doctor of Physical Therapy (D.P.T.)

 The College of St. Scholastica pledges that new students who enter the College as first-year undergraduate students and follow the requirements below, will graduate in four years.
 If you have followed the requirements below and do not complete your education in four years, St. Scholastica will offer you a grant (after federal and state financial aid have been credited to you) to cover tuition costs until the degree program is completed.
 The College of St. Scholastica makes this pledge because it is committed to quality education, has confidence in its advisement program and availability of course offerings, and desires to keep the College affordable to all students.

 Requirements of the St. Scholastica Four-Year Pledge:

 Follow the major course sequence in the advisors' manual, and maintain the major's required academic progression and skills requirements.
-Students in majors with external licensing requirements must follow the course sequence in the four year schema for the major from the first semester of enrollment; graduating with these majors in four years requires that students undertake carefully planned, ambitious course schedules fromthe start of their academic careers at The College of St. Scholastica.
+For students in majors with external licensing requirements, students must follow the course sequence in the four year schema for the major from the first semester of enrollment; graduating with these majors in four years requires that students undertake carefully planned, ambitious course schedules from the start of their academic careers at The College of St. Scholastica.

 Attain the required grade in all courses in your major and maintain the grade point average required of your major.